leumas1104/Arduino-Buzzer-Song-Player/README.md

 <img src="https://user-images.githubusercontent.com/63166690/166990364-e390ed3c-c8b6-4d08-81c3-12b2accb6529.png" width="400" height="350">

 # LED Reaction-Game
 This project is a two-player **reaction time game** in which a red LED randomly lights up, after which the two players try to press their respective button as quickly as possible.
 The person who presses their button first wins the round.
-The result is then announced by one of the two green lights.
-The first player to win **5 rounds** is the overall winner after which the game can be restarted.
+The result is then announced by one of the two green LEDs.
+The first player to win **5 rounds** is the overall winner and the game can be restarted, resetting the scoreboard.
 A premature button press disqualifies the player for that round and awards the point to the other player.
 Everytime the players want to start the next game/round both buttons must be pressed at the same time.
-To track the players score every round you can open the **Serial Monitor** in the Arduino IDE.
+To track the players score every round, you can open the **Serial Monitor** in the Arduino IDE.

-This was one of my first projects.
-It's pretty simple but I like it because it was the first project that challenged my knowledge at the time and gave me that eurika moment when it was finished.
+This was one of my first projects and although it's pretty simple, I really like it because it challenged my knowledge at the time and gave me that eurika moment when I finished it.

 <img src="https://user-images.githubusercontent.com/63166690/167148301-59498fd7-1388-4c18-aa5b-d5d005996586.png" width="400" height="350">
 <img src="https://user-images.githubusercontent.com/63166690/167153770-f395dd22-13bf-4a68-9f70-3db08b1339f1.png" width="400" height="350">